Over 64 million minutes pledged to help end loneliness

-A survey by Good Morning Britain has found that more than half of Brits felt lonely after losing someone they were close to, a third said such a loss had had a detrimental effect on their mental health - we want to change that.
+A survey by Good Morning Britain has found that more than half of Brits felt lonely after losing someone they were close to, a third said such a loss had had a detrimental effect on their mental health - we wanted to change that.

 An hour of company over the Christmas period could make a real difference to someone who has lost a loved one or is alone.
 Pledging an hour a week could help a neighbour get essentials from the shops.
-You can pledge to support one of our three charities, or support someone off your own back as and when you can.
-How much time can you give?

-How your pledges will help
+How your pledges have helped

 Saying you'll help for 60 minutes